If there’s one word parents at my clinic don’t want to hear, it’s “enema.”

 Dr. O’Regan recalled that prior to the regimen, his son was “a cranky kid.”
 But when he got cleaned out and stopped having bellyaches and wetting the bed, he became noticeably more cheerful.
 Says Dr. O’Regan: “Years later, he told me, ‘Dad, I thought bellyaches were normal.’”

-Parents are often surprised when their children not only tolerate enemas but actually ask for them each night because they feel so better.
+Parents are often surprised when their children not only tolerate enemas but actually ask for them each night because they feel so much better.

-Dr. O’Regan noted that he and his colleagues devoted an immense amount of time to their research and that the one hundred or so children tracked for his studies were just a small fraction of the patients he successfully treated with the same methods.
+Dr. O’Regan noted that he and his colleagues devoted an immense amount of time to their research and that the one hundred or so children tracked for his studies were just a fraction of the patients he successfully treated with the same regimen.
 “When you find something new that actually works, that makes a difference, it’s quite spectacular.”